MrBertie/jwl-linker/README.md

 # JWL Linker Plugin for [Obsidian](https://obsidian.md)

-Display all bible references as *JW Library* links In Reading View.
-Adds a Command to convert bible references and jw.org 'Finder' links to *JW Library* links in Editing View.
+Display all scripture references as *JW Library* links In Reading View.
+Adds a commands to convert scriptures references and JW.Org Finder links to *JW Library* links in Editing View, and fetch verse and paragraph citations from JW.Org Finder links.

 # How to Install